zenrocklabs/zenrock-docs/docs/docs/zrChain/validation.md

 Zenrock's **_Validation Module_** is zrChain's economic security module, effectively replacing the staking module.

-Besides the features of the staking module, the validation module also facilitates the support of vote extensions which are necessary to support additional economic security through an EigenLayer integration.
+Besides the features of the staking module, the validation module also facilitates the support of vote extensions which enable validators to vote on external data (such as price feeds) as part of the consensus process.

 ### Vote Extensions